-Arguments in favor of the Panasonic Lumix DMC-G5:
+Advantages of the Panasonic Lumix DMC-G5:

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - More compact: Is smaller (120x83mm vs 158x164mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 1149g or 74 percent) and is thus easier to take along.